ancwrd1/snx-rs/README.md

 There are two ways to use the application:

-* Standalone service mode, selected by `-m standalone` parameter.
-This is the default mode.
-  Run `snx-rs --help` to get a help with all command line parameters.
-  In this mode the application takes connection parameters either from the command line or from the specified configuration file.
-  Recommended for headless usage.
 * Command mode, selected by `-m command` parameter.
 In this mode the application runs as a service without establishing a connection and awaits for the commands from the external client.
 Use `snxctl` utility to send commands to the service.
 Recommended for desktop usage.
 The following commands are accepted: